apache/spark/BREEZE.rst

   ####################################################################################################

-  Detailed usage for command: prepare-backport-readme
+  Detailed usage for command: prepare-provider-readme

-  breeze prepare-backport-packages [FLAGS] [YYYY.MM.DD] [PACKAGE_ID ...]
+  breeze prepare-provider-packages [FLAGS] [YYYY.MM.DD] [PACKAGE_ID ...]

         Prepares README.md files for backport packages.
 You can provide (after --) optional version in the form of YYYY.MM.DD, optionally followed by the list of packages to generate readme for.